Selenium in biology

-Although it is toxic in large doses, selenium is an essential micronutrient for animals.
+Selenium is an essential mineral micronutrient for animals, though it is toxic in large doses.
 In plants, it sometimes occurs in toxic amounts as forage, e.g. locoweed.
 Selenium is a component of the amino acids selenocysteine and selenomethionine.
 In humans, selenium is a trace element nutrient that functions as cofactor for glutathione peroxidases and certain forms of thioredoxin reductase.
 Selenium-containing proteins are produced from inorganic selenium via the intermediacy of selenophosphate (PSeO33−).

-Se-containing biomolecules
+Functions in animals

 Selenium is an essential micronutrient in mammals, but is also recognized as toxic in excess.
 Selenium exerts its biological functions through selenoproteins, which contain the amino acid selenocysteine.
 Twenty-five selenoproteins are encoded in the human genome.

 Glutathione peroxidase

 The glutathione peroxidase family of enzymes (abbreviated GSH-Px) catalyze reduction of hydrogen peroxide and organic hydroperoxides: